 The primary cause of clawed and hammer toes is muscular imbalance.
 There are tendons attached to the top (extensor tendons) and bottom (flexor tendons) of our toe bones and are responsible for bending our toes upwards (extension) and downwards (flexion).
 Both extensor and flexor tendons work in balance to stabilise our toe in a straightened position.

 Various risk factors such as tendon tightness, and abnormal foot posture can disrupt the stability between extensors and flexors, causing one to overpower the other, resulting in clawed or hammer toes.

 Risk factors of clawed and hammer toes include:

-Treatment for clawed and hammer toes largely depends on whether the deformity is fixed or flexible.
-For fixed deformities, the aim of treatment is to reduce pressure at the tip of the toes and ball of the foot.
-For flexible deformities, treatment is aimed at straightening the toes when one is weight-bearing.
+Management for clawed and hammer toes largely depends on whether the deformity is fixed or flexible.
+For fixed deformities, the aim of management is to reduce pressure at the tip of the toes and ball of the foot.
+For flexible deformities, management is aimed at straightening the toes when one is weight-bearing.

 Management options for clawed and hammer toes include: